• Skip to primary navigation

 Prepare Aioli:

-• Add all of the ingredients to the bowl of a food processor or blender and blend until combined.
+• Combine all of the ingredients in the bowl of a food processor or blender and blend until combined.

 Prepare Onions and Peppers:

-• Add olive oil to a large skillet over medium heat.
-Add onions and saute, stirring regularly, until translucent and starting to turn golden, about 10 minutes.
+• Place olive oil to a large skillet over medium heat.
+Add the onions and cook, stirring regularly, until translucent and starting to turn golden, about 10 minutes.
 Add garlic and saute for 1 minute.
-Add roasted red peppers and a splash of balsamic and saute until liquid has reduced.
+Stir in the roasted red peppers and a splash of balsamic and continue cooking until liquid has reduced.
 Transfer to a bowl and reserve.

 Assemble Quesadillas: